artificial-nouveau/digitalactivismlit/README.md

 # From digital activism to algorithmic resistance

 Free PDF: http://orca.cf.ac.uk/111240/1/2018%20Emiliano_Trere_From%20digital%20activism%20to%20algorithmic%20resistance%20%28003%29.pdf
-Emiliano Treré, Cardiff University, TrereE@cardiff.ac.uk\
+Emiliano Treré

-Introduction and outline\
+Introduction and outline

 Discourses  on  algorithms  are  increasingly  populating  the  media  and pervading public conversations.
 Newspapers  are  filled  with  stories  on  how  algorithmic  power  is  impactingour choices in the realms of politics, journalism, music, sport, research, and healthcare.
 Therecent  inclusion  of  the  term  in  the  influential  “Digital  Keywords”  volume  (Peters  2016) also signals a growing interest in the concept and its consequences within various fields and strands  of  research  in  the  academia,  and  especially  within  media  studies.
 As  Gillespie  (2016) has pointed out, the term appears in recent scholarship not only as a noun but alsoincreasingly   as   an   adjective,   in   relation   to   issues   of   identity,   culture,   ideology,   accountability, governance, imaginary  and  regulation.
 In  this  chapter,   I  focus  on  the  changes that algorithmic power is bringing to the realm of politics and the transformations of digital activism.
 The chapter begins with a brief outline of the significance of algorithms in  digital politics.
 Then,  it  focuses  on  two  diverse  conceptions  and  manifestations  of algorithmic   power   in politics   (algorithm   as   propaganda/repression   and   algorithm   as   appropriation/ resistance) that emerge from the explorations of two case studies.